-Review agency's last onsite monitoring report, and most recent 6-month Survey or current calendar year Surveys of compliance with secure/non-secure and separation.
-Revise self-reporting Survey forms, if necessary.

-Review and request copy of current policies and procedures with staff.
-Ask an officer how they handle a juvenile offender and a status offender (specifically a MIP and/or runaway).

-Review sample of record keeping, or all records/logs of juveniles detained during the calendar year.
-Raise any questions about how records are kept, such as who makes entries, any training on record keeping, who does checks for accuracy.

-Verify a sample of the data collected, 10% to 100% as possible.
-In S-CRCs, examine at least 10 percent of the records, 100 percent if fewer than 50.
+- Review agency's last onsite compliance monitoring report, and most recent 6-month Survey or current calendar year Surveys of compliance with secure/non-secure and separation.
+Revise self-reporting Survey forms, if necessary. - Review and request copy of current policies and procedures with staff.
+Ask an officer how they handle a juvenile offender and a status offender (such as a runaway youth). - Review sample of record keeping, or all records/logs of juveniles detained during the calendar year.
+Raise any questions about how records are kept, such as who makes entries, any training on record keeping, who does checks for accuracy. - Verify a sample of the data collected, 10% to 100% as possible.
+In S-CRCs, examine at least 20 percent of the records.

 Check specific records where incidents of non-compliance to insure all are valid.

 Ask about barriers to compliance.